victorzappi/LDSP/README.md

 ## DEPENDENCIES

-- **GIt [optional]**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment and keep it up-to-date:
+- **Git [optional]**: while not needed to build/run LDSP applications, Git is very useful to download the LDSP environment from this repo and keep it up-to-date:
 [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 - **Android NDK**: includes the C++ compiler (the toolchain) and the run-time libraries necessary to build from your laptop LDSP applications that can run on your phone.